 The following are four examples of affordable housing developments built in recent years on underutilized infill sites.
 All of these developments are on sites that had existing commercial uses with large surface parking lots, similar to many of the nonvacant sites in the sites inventory.
 Project Example D1 is a planned senior affordable housing development that is proposed on a 6.22-acre City-owned site that used to be occupied by a commercial building.
 The existing building has been demolished to make way for the new housing development.
 Project Example D2, Clinton Family Apartments, is a 77-unit affordable housing development within a horizonal mixed use project that is currently (2024) under construction.
-The mixed-use project will replace an existing buildings were demolished.
-Project Example D3, The Link, is an 88-unit vertical mixed use affordable housing development constructed on a 2.91-acre site that had previously been occupied by a commercial buildings were demolished.
+The mixed-use project will replace an existing commercial strip center and several adjacent residences.
+The parcels were consolidated and the existing buildings were demolished.
+Project Example D3, The Link, is an 88-unit vertical mixed use affordable housing development constructed on a 2.91-acre site that had previously been occupied by a commercial business.
+The existing buildings were demolished.
 Project Example D4, The Arthur at Blackstone, is also an affordable housing development that replaced an existing commercial building and surface parking lot on five adjacent parcels with 41 units of affordable housing and new commercial in a mixed-use development.